 - In-Lieu Fee Program to fulfill Clean Water Act Section 401/404 compensatory mitigation requirements for impacts to aquatic resources

-Does your project require authorization?
-View the PCCP Decision Tree to find out.
+Does your building permit require authorization?
+View the PCCP Decision Tree for Building Permits to find out.

 Program Area & Land Use

 The PCCP covers approximately 201,000 acres of Western Placer County.
 Within the PCCP plan area, 50,000 to 60,000 acres within the available potential acquisition area would become part of a reserve system.
 This conservation reserve system would preserve many acres of vernal pool habitat (approximately 50% of the County’s remaining stock of these fragile, seasonal ecosystems).
 This acreage occurs in the unincorporated County and City of Lincoln areas.